-Crabgrass seeds will begin to germinate when the soil temperatures reach approximately 55 degrees.
+Crabgrass seeds germinate when the soil temperatures reach approximately 55 degrees for three consecutive days.
 A good rule of thumb is when you see the forsythia in bloom, the crabgrass is germinating.
-Without proper pre-emergent herbicides, crabgrass will continue to germinate throughout the spring and early summer months as the ground temps approach 70 degrees.
+Without proper pre-emergent herbicides, crabgrass will continue to grow throughout the spring and early summer months as the ground temps approach 70 degrees.
 Know precisely when to apply a crabgrass preventer.

-The best mode of action is by applying an application of crabgrass preventer in early spring (e.g. Prodiamine in early April in New England) and a second pre-emergent weed control application in early June.
-These pre-emergents herbicides form a vapor barrier that inhibits the crabgrass rooting from taking place and prevents the crabgrass seedlings from growing and emerging.
+The best mode of action is applying a crabgrass preventer application in early spring (e.g. Prodiamine in early April in New England) and a second pre-emergent weed control application in early June.
+Crabgrass pre-emergent herbicides form a vapor barrier in the soil that inhibits the crabgrass rooting from taking place and prevents the crabgrass seedlings from growing and emerging.